F.A.Q. for International Students wishing to study at TU Narva College

 What is the focus of TU Narva College?

 The College has its key competences in teacher training for multilingual schools.
-If you want to acquire skills necessary for teaching in the language foreign to most of the students in a classroom, then we’ll be happy to offer you our English spring semester programme: "Content and Language Integrated Learning (CLIL) Methodology and Multilingual Education."
+If you want to acquire skills necessary for teaching in the language foreign to most of the students in a classroom, then we’ll be happy to welcome you in our classroom.

 When do you expect me to come?